jiafengkevinchen/close-replication/README.md

    the paper
 4. Builds figures and tables in the paper from the output of step 3.

-For a partial replication, skip step 2 and use the included pre-computed output (stored in `simulated_posterior_means.zip`; please reach out to jiafeng@stanford.edu if not found).
+For a partial replication, skip step 2 and use the included pre-computed output.

 Three main analysis files
 generate all 9 figures (5 in the main text, 4 in the online appendix) and 1 table (online